 However, the importance of sleep shouldn’t be overlooked.
 A good night’s sleep is vital to our physical health and psychological well-being.
-Sleep improves your memory and mood, reduces stress, helps you to maintain your weigh and affects your performance in many ways… to name just a few.
+Sleep improves your memory and mood, reduces stress, helps you to maintain your weight and affects your performance in many ways… to name just a few.

 The amount of sleep is easier to control by yourself than sleep quality, at least if you don’t suffer from serious insomnia.
 Stick to a sleep schedule, control your exposure to light, make sure your sleep environment is proper and be smart about eating and drinking.
 You can read more about sleeplessness and tips for dealing with that in our previous blog.

 Of course, you can also affect your sleep quality by identifying lifestyle factors that reduce the amount of restorative sleep.
 For example, alcohol is a general reason for poor sleep quality.
 Even a single drink can have a negative impact on the restorative sleep.
 You can read more about improving sleep quality, in our previous blog.

 To sum up, the amount and the quality of sleep are closely intertwined– not just to each other but also to your general lifestyle and daily habits.
 Healthy lifestyle choices can make a big difference to your sleeping habits which in turn can improve your overall well-being in a tremendous way.

 Sleep Quality Assessment